lovell/sharp/docs/api-output.md

 ## tile

 Use tile-based deep zoom (image pyramid) output.

 Set the format and options for tile images via the `toFormat`, `jpeg`, `png` or `webp` functions.
 Use a `.zip` or `.szi` file extension with `toFile` to write to a compressed archive file format.

+The container will be set to `zip` when the output is a Buffer or Stream, otherwise it will default to `fs`.

 ### Parameters